python-kasa/python-kasa/docs/source/cli.rst

 The tool can automatically discover supported devices using a broadcast-based discovery protocol.
 This works by sending an UDP datagram on ports 9999 and 20002 to the broadcast address (defaulting to ``255.255.255.255``).

-Newer devices that respond on port 20002 will most likely require TP-Link cloud credentials to be passed or they will report as having failed authentication when trying to query or update.
+Newer devices that respond on port 20002 will require TP-Link cloud credentials to be passed (unless they have never been connected to the TP-Link cloud) or they will report as having failed authentication when trying to query the device.
 Use ``--username`` and ``--password`` options to specify credentials.
 These values can also be set as environment variables via ``KASA_USERNAME`` and ``KASA_PASSWORD``.